park-junghyoun/park/README.md

 ```
 This profile enforces the same single-file, self-contained settings as the command-line publish, so the output runs without installing any .NET runtime.

-> 💡 Only the published output is self-contained.
-The build output in `bin/Release/net8.0-windows` (or any Debug build) still expects the .NET runtime to be present and is meant for local development.
+> 💡 The default configuration now prefers the self-contained single-file output.
+If you need a lightweight framework-dependent build (for example, faster Debug iterations), pass `/p:SelfContained=false /p:PublishSingleFile=false` on your `build` command.

 If you need to publish for a different runtime, override the runtime identifier (e.g., `-r win-x86`) and adjust self-contained options as necessary.